ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 ## Data Cleaning and Preprocessing

 While exact sale dates contain day-level information, real estate prices vary at monthly or quarterly scales.
 Retaining year and month preserves meaningful temporal signal while avoiding high-cardinality features and potential leakage.
+Because adjusted sale price represents the inflation-normalized economic value of the property, it was used as the modeling target.
+Nominal sale price was excluded to avoid redundancy and inflation-driven noise.

 ## Exploratory Data Analysis